The Bernard B. Jacobs Internship Program

-The New Dramatists internship experience offers a unique opportunity to learn the ins and outs of a professional, non-profit arts organization in New York City.
-As essential members of the New Dramatists staff, the interns provide administrative, maintenance, and creative support.
-They serve as the first face and voice of New Dramatists, staffing our front office and serving as liaisons to the many professionals who seek our resident playwrights’ work.
-In addition to stage managing play readings and workshops, the interns provide assistance to our Literary, Casting, Fundraising, and Administrative offices.
-While interns are not hired for a specific department, their professional aspirations often guide their experiences.
+New Dramatists' interns stage manage our writers' readings and workshops.
+They also serve as the first face and voice of New Dramatists, staffing our front office and serving as liaisons to the many professionals who seek our resident playwrights’ work.
+While interns are not assigned to a specific department, their professional aspirations, abilities, and interests often guide their experiences.

 The Bernard B. Jacobs Internship Program provides crucial early-career training to theatrical professionals and has proven to be a reliable stepping stone to careers within the field—even at New Dramatists.
-Two of our current staff members previously held internships here: Morgan Allen (Director of Finance & New Media), and Tiffany Kleeman Baran (Assistant Director of Development).
-Several of our current resident and recent alumni playwrights also once held New Dramatists internships: David Adjmi, Zakiyyah Alexander, Jason Grote, Deborah Stein, and Anne Washburn.
+Two of our current staff members previously held internships here: Morgan Allen (Director of Finance & New Media), and Tiffany Kleeman Baran (Associate Director of Development).
+Several of our current resident and recent alumni playwrights also once held New Dramatists internships, including: David Adjmi, Zakiyyah Alexander, Jason Grote, Deborah Stein, Melisa Tien, and Anne Washburn.

-Interns are valued and are central members of the New Dramatists team.
+Interns are valued members of the New Dramatists team.
 Interns will learn more about the professional theatre community, forge vital connections, and become more confident in their skills, while experiencing the wide array of opportunities New Dramatists presents.

 New Dramatists seeks interns at the undergraduate and graduate school levels, as well as recent grads beginning a career in the arts.
 New Dramatists internships are ideal positions for those studying playwrighting, arts administration, dramaturgy, directing, and stage management.